-Much of the population is in the Central Valley around the capital Santiago, leaving the rest of Chile as a string of mountains, volcanoes, and lakes that don't get crowded anywhere on your luxury Chile holiday.
+Much of the population is in the Central Valley around the capital Santiago, leaving the rest of the country as a string of mountains, volcanoes, and lakes that don't get crowded anywhere on your luxury Chile holiday.
 Remote Easter Island is a part of Chile and the country shares the Patagonia region at the bottom of South America with Argentina: many Patagonia tours cross between both countries.

-Despite all the positives, a decade ago there were very few world-class luxury hotels in Chile.
-Thankfully the situation has improved dramatically in the last few years, with Explora hotels on the mainland and Easter Island, notable debuts like Cliffs Preserve in Patagonia, boutique Aubrey Hotel in Santiago, and many terrific lodges in the Atacama region to choose from.
-We're continuing to add any notable new luxury additions to the Chile lodging scene and will continue to add feature stories on luxury Chile travel tours.
+Despite all the positives, a decade ago there were very few world–class luxury hotels in Chile.
+Thankfully the situation has improved dramatically in the last few years, with Explora hotels on the mainland and Easter Island, notable debuts like Cliffs Preserve in Patagonia, several upscale boutique hotels in Santiago, and many terrific lodges in the Atacama region to choose from.
+We're continuing to add any notable new luxury additions to the lodging scene and will continue to add feature stories on luxury Chile travel tours.